helius-labs/helius-sdk/README.md

 To read more about the easiest way to mint cNFTs on Solana, see [our docs](https://docs.helius.dev/compression-and-das-api/mint-api).

-To mint a compressed NFT, simply call the `mint` method and pass in your NFT data:
+To mint a compressed NFT, simply call the `mintCompressedNft` method and pass in your NFT data:

 ```ts
 import { Helius } from "helius-sdk";